-- you specify that all the test materials tested are poorly soluble in water and hence difficult to test.
+- you specify that all the test materials tested whether on the Substance or the analogues are poorly soluble in water and hence difficult to test.
 For none of these studies, the saturation concentration of the test material in the test medium is provided; - for studies i. to iv., you report that test solutions were prepared following a 23 hours stirring period.
 You report the results of a preliminary experiment indicating that longer stirring duration led to higher TOC concentrations.
 For study iii. you have not provided the results of a preliminary solubility experiment;